k-paxian/dart-json-mapper/README.md

 import 'main.reflectable.dart'; // Import generated code.

-@JsonSerializable() // This annotation let instances of MyData be dumped to JSON w/o extra efforts. class MyData {
+@jsonSerializable // This annotation let instances of MyData traveling to/from JSON class MyData {
   int a = 123;
   MyData([this.a]); // Important!
 Constructor must not have any required parameters.
 }

 main() {
-  initializeReflectable(); // Set up reflection support.
-Imported from main.reflectable.dart
+  initializeReflectable(); // Imported from main.reflectable.dart

   print(JsonMapper.serialize(new MyData(456)));
   // {